kevinli26/weatherify/README.md

 Server
   * All data retreival, parsing, validation, is done in the backend via express routes and application-level middleware.
-  * Essentially serves as a beacon that responds to RESTful requests from the client (which are then handled by a series of Express middleware functions)
+  * Essentially serves as a beacon that responds to RESTful requests from the client (which are then handled by a series of Express middleware functions).

 # To-do
   - [X] Implement dynamic resizing for client mountable views with Formidable Victory.